tarantool/doc/doc/book/box/atomic.rst

 because Tarantool is designed to avoid blocking.

 Database requests imply yields if and only if there is disk I/O.
-For memtx, since all data is in memory, there is no disk I/O during the request.
+For memtx, since all data is in memory, there is no disk I/O during a read request.
 For vinyl, since some data may not be in memory, there may be disk I/O for a read (to fetch data from disk) or for a write (because a stall may occur while waiting for memory to be free).